Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Annular diagrams over 2-bridge link groups

-\begin{definition} {\rm Let $R$ be a symmetrized subset of $F(X)$.
+\begin{definition} {\rm Let $R$ be a symmetrized subset of the free group $F(X)$ with basis $X$.
 An {\it $R$-diagram} is a map $M$ and a function $\phi$ assigning to each oriented edge $e$ of $M$, as a {\it label}, a reduced word $\phi(e)$ in $X$ such that the following hold. \begin{enumerate}[ \rm (i)] \item If $e$ is an oriented edge of $M$ and $e^{-1}$ is the oppositely oriented edge, then $\phi(e^{-1})=\phi(e)^{-1}$.

 \item For any boundary cycle $\delta$ of any face of $M$, $\phi(\delta)$ is a cyclically reduced word representing an element of $R$.
 (If $\alpha=e_1, \dots, e_n$ is a path in $M$, we define $\phi(\alpha) \equiv \phi(e_1) \cdots \phi(e_n)$.) \end{enumerate} } \end{definition}